Cathella/Gdevs/README.md

 # Gdevs

 A Dev Community Concept.

-Empowering women through technology to secure Nations.
+Search for a real-life project to work on.
+A project that impacts lives.